How to Get Rid of Bruising and Thin Skin on the Arms and Hands

 Why does the skin on my arms and hands tear and bruise so easily?

 Ultraviolet radiation over years damages the collagen and elastic fiber framework diffusely throughout the skin and in the supporting structure surrounding the blood vessels in the skin.
-Unfortunately, skin naturally thins with aging.
+Unfortunately, the skin naturally thins with aging.
 Prescription or OTC medications increase bleeding tendencies.
 Chronic corticosteroid medications make skin more fragile.
 Combined together, these problems cause the skin to tear and bruise easily.
 In patients who are not on chronic corticosteroids, the most severely affected areas are the sun-exposed backs of forearms and hands.
 One of the easiest ways to see the effects of long-term sun exposure is to look at the back of your forearm, then turn it over and compare it to the sun protected inside.

 How can I get rid of the bruises and thin skin on my arms and hands?

 The best approach by far is prevention, which includes sun protection with either clothing or sunscreen every single day starting as early in life as possible.
-Like much of the damaging results from chronic sun exposure, the easy bruising and skin fragility occur many years later.
+Like much of the damaging results from chronic sun exposure, easy bruising and skin fragility occur many years later.
 While you are at it, don’t forget to protect your neck and the V of your chest.
-You will be thankful you did later.
+You will be thankful you did it later.